DanielAshorov/DanielAshorov/README.md

 ## 🎓 I'm a Computer Science student at the Holon Institute of Technology

 - 🔭 I’m a Web Designer.
-- 🌱 I’m a App developer.
+- 🌱 I’m an App developer.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything.
 - ⚡ Fun fact: I love watching football.